Toofan (2024 film): Box office

 After its release in India on July 5, 2024, the film failed to perform well at the box office.
 The Hindustan Times Bangla reported, citing Sacnilk, that the film earned ₹7 lakh in its first five days in India.
-According to Sacnilk the film had grossed a total of ₹38 lakh by the end of its 41-day theatrical run.

 On June 28, 2024, the film was released in 19 theaters across the United States.
 After its release, the film earned more than in just 12 days, marking a milestone for Bangladeshi films released in the United States.